Table of Contents

 One of the easiest things you can do for a flea-infested cat is to spice up its life with natural ingredients you might find in your kitchen.
 Because of a natural compound known as carvacrol, oregano oil can be very effective at removing fleas; start by mixing one teaspoon of oregano oil with three teaspoons of olive oil and apply small amounts of the solution to areas where fleas tend to congregate, like your cat’s ears, stomach, tail, and neck.
 Fleas also don’t particularly care for rosemary; try grinding the leaves into a powder and sprinkling it in the areas where your cat tends to hang out in your home.

-If your cat won’t allow you to apply topical treatments to its fur, you can try mixing a small amount (less than a teaspoon) of cumin into your cat’s food.
+If your cat doesn’t allow you to apply topical treatments to its fur, you can try mixing a small amount (less than a teaspoon) of cumin into your cat’s food.
 The spice will make your cat’s skin very unpalatable to fleas.

 If you don’t have any of these spices on hand, a little bit of table salt can also do the trick, as it helps dehydrate and kill the fleas on your cat.
-Better yet, it works to kill fleas and flea eggs that may be lurking on your carpet (just sprinkle it on), or when mixed with water, it can be used to treat hard surfaces.
+Better yet, it kills fleas and flea eggs that may be lurking on your carpet (just sprinkle it on), or when mixed with water, it can be used to treat hard surfaces.

 Another grocery store product that fleas don’t enjoy is apple cider vinegar.
 While it’s not effective at killing the bugs, apple cider vinegar can cause fleas to jump from your cat’s body so that you can make the first attack.
 Mix the apple cider vinegar with water in a 2:1 ratio and spray it onto your cat’s coat.

 You’ll also want to be sure to clean all floors and upholstery with a vacuum cleaner and immediately dispose of the vacuum cleaner bag, wash all bedding in hot water, and consider removing pet food bowls, bird feeders, garbage cans, and any other sources of food from your yard not to attract wildlife who can re-infect your cat.